JaganKaartik/Quick-Node-Server/README.md

-# Node Server Boilerplate
+# Quick-Node

-A template for creating a containerised Express.js server using Typescript.
+A base project to quickly spin up a Node server.

 File Structure
 ```